wp-plugins/ultimate-woocommerce-brands/readme.txt

 *   100% Responsive all plugin elements and pages
 *   Translation ready (PO/MO files included)

-This is a free light version of Ultimate WooCommerce Brands Plugin.
+This is a Free light version of Ultimate WooCommerce Brands Plugin.
 [Purchase PRO version](http://codecanyon.net/item/ultimate-woocommerce-brands-plugin/9433984/?ref=dedalx "PRO version") to get this amazing features:

 *   Add logos to your brands